zenkavi/starter-academic/content/home/projects.md

 headless: true

 # Activate this widget? true/false
-active: true
+active: false

 # Order that this section appears on the page.
 weight: 65

-title: Projects
+title: Research
-subtitle: ''
+subtitle: 'Click project title to view more'

 content:
   # Page type to display.
 E.g. project.